KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Marker represented as icon

-Below an example of how a map can look like depending from how data is visualized.
+Below an example of how a map can look like depending on how data is visualized.

 .. figure:: media/image106_2.png